Short breaks in York

 The summer is the perfect time to take advantage of York’s more outdoorsy attractions, such as York Museum’s Botanical Gardens, the two-and-a-half-mile walk around the city walls and pretty Rowntree Park.
 But July also sees the Early Music Festival pitch up in live venues across the city.
 By ‘early music’ they mean Mediaeval, Renaissance and Baroque compositions, played on period instruments – and it suits the surroundings perfectly.

 Walking around York in autumn gives you full access to the changing colours in the stunning surrounding countryside, plus there’s a calendar stuffed with interest.
 The York Book Fair, for example, is a charming annual event staged in September, featuring the UK’s largest market of rare books and collectibles.
 This is a true bookworm’s paradise, with more than 220 booksellers filling their tables with out-of-print, rare and unusual editions.
-If your appetite is more gastronomic than literary, I, you can hit the York Food and Drink Festival.
+If your appetite is more gastronomic than literary, you can hit the York Food and Drink Festival.
 It’s a great way to discover the city by following your stomach – you can take an Ale Trail around the centre, try cookery classes led by the city’s top chefs, or simply take advantage of the street food that will be lining the handsome lanes.
 Prefer to stick to beer?
 The York Beer and Cider Festival hits town mid-September.

 York breaks in Winter